How to Use a Trigger Point Ball Effectively

 how to use a trigger point ballhow to use a trigger point ball

-How to use massage roller ball for your shoulder tendons
+How to use a massage roller ball for your shoulder tendons

-You can also perform these movements whilst lying down on your side with the tp massage ball in the same position (see the picture near the top of this post where I’m wearing the purple top).
-Lying down with your body weight on the ball adds a lot more pressure to the trigger point, so it should be considered as a more advanced progression.
+You can also perform these movements while lying down on your side with the TP massage ball in the same position (see the picture near the top of this post, where I’m wearing the purple top).
+Lying down with your body weight on the ball adds a lot more pressure to the trigger point, so it should be considered a more advanced progression.

 The photos below illustrate how to use a trigger point ball for your shoulder tendons.